China flies fighter jets near Taiwan after the leader's trip to the U.S.

 Chinese President Xi Jinping's government has stepped up efforts to intimidate the island by flying fighter jets and bombers nearby and firing missiles into the sea.

-The United States has no official relations with Taiwan's government but maintains extensive informal and commercial ties.
+The United States has no official relations with Taiwan, a center for high-tech industry and one of the biggest global traders, but maintains extensive informal and commercial ties.
 Washington is required by federal law to ensure the island of 22 million people has the means to defend itself if China attacks.

+Military analysts suggest a possible Chinese strategy in the event of an attack is to try to pressure Taiwan to surrender by blocking sea and air traffic, preventing the United States, Japan or other allies from intervening or sending supplies.

+On Saturday, the PLA was testing its ability to dominate the sea, air and information and to "create a situation of deterrence and suppression," the mainland newspaper The China Daily said.

-Taiwan and the mainland have multibillion-dollar ties of trade and investment but no official relations.
+Taiwan and the mainland have multibillion-dollar trade and investment ties but no official relations.

 "We will never leave room for 'Taiwan independence' separatist activities in any form and will definitely take resolute measures to defeat any foreign interference," said a spokesperson for the Cabinet's Taiwan Affairs Office, Zhu Fenglian, according to the official Xinhua News Agency.